 Given the cost of living is high in Hawaii, you need a lot more money to retire in Hawaii than almost every other state except for maybe California, Connecticut, and New York.
 Retiring in Honolulu is relatively cheaper than retiring in San Francisco, Westchester, or New York City.

 The amount of income you need to retire in Hawaii will depend on your expenses.
-Given the median household income in Honolulu is about $85,000, having $85,000 in annual retirement income is a good start.
+Given the median household income in Honolulu is about $88,000 as of 2022, having $88,000 in annual retirement income is a good start.